Understanding the Kaltura Application Framework (KAF)

 About

-KAF (Kaltura Application Framework) is an easy-to-use system that integrates Kaltura’s media tools into other applications without needing complex API integration.
-It consists of modules that can be embedded as iFrames, allowing you to quickly add rich media functionality to your app.
-The best part?
-KAF updates automatically, so you always have the latest features.
+The Kaltura Application Framework (KAF) is a user-friendly system that integrates Kaltura’s media tools into other applications without the need for complex API integration.
+It consists of components that can be embedded as iFrames, allowing you to quickly add rich media functionality to your app.
+Best of all, KAF updates automatically, so you always have the latest features.

 How does KAF work?

-KAF modules are embedded as responsive iFrames, ensuring they display well on any device.
-These modules use Kaltura APIs to display, add, or update content, depending on the module's functionality.
-The content is rendered in HTML, so users can interact with it directly within the integrated application.
+KAF components are embedded as responsive iFrames, ensuring they display well on any device.
+These components use Kaltura APIs to display, add, or update content based on the component’s functionality, with the content rendered in HTML so users can interact with it directly within the integrated application.

 Authentication and authorization

-To use a KAF module, an authentication process must occur to identify the user and their permissions.
-KAF supports two main methods:
+To use a KAF component, an authentication process identifies the user and their permissions.
+KAF supports two main authentication methods:

 KS-based SSO (Single Sign-On): Uses a Kaltura Session (KS) token to identify the user.